Chapter 12.28

 A. The cemetery board shall hold meetings at such times as it shall by resolution or otherwise appoint.

-B. Special meetings may be called by the president, and must be called by him upon the written request of three or more members of the board.
+B. Special meetings may be called by the president, and must be called upon the written request of three or more members of the board of trustees.

-C. Notice of all special meetings must be served personally upon each and every member of the board, or by written notice signed by the president or secretary, directed to each member, and deposited in the post office of the town, at least twenty-four hours previous to any special meeting.
-Any special meeting of the cemetery board, organized when all the members are present and participate in the business transacted, shall be a legal meeting of the board.
+C. Notice of all special meetings must be served personally upon each and every member of the Board, or by written notice, which could be an email, from the president or secretary, directed to each member, at least forty-eight hours prior to any special meeting.
+Any special meeting of the cemetery board, organized when the required number of members are present and participate in the business transacted, shall be a legal meeting of the board.

 12.28.350 Management of cemetery grounds--Records--Appointments.